-Getting your flexible benefits allowance right can be a tricky task.
+Getting your flexible benefits allowance right for your flexible benefits schemes can be a tricky task.
 Doing so however will help boost scheme uptake, retention and ensure that your employees get the most from your employee benefits package.

 So, what should your flexible benefits allowance be?